Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 2. Computational models

 $\bm{F}_{\sigma}$ is the resultant force experienced by the fluid component $\sigma$.
 The velocity $\bm{u}'$ is given by

 where we have introduced the $\sigma$-th component fluid velocity

-The velocity $\bm{u}'$ satisfies the requirement of momentum conservation in the absence of external forces \cite{shan_chen,u_fluids,lb_droplet}.
+The velocity $\bm{u}'$ satisfies the requirement of momentum conservation in the absence of external forces (Kang et al., 2002a; Shan and Chen, 1993; Shan and Doolen, 1995).
 In Eq.~\ref{eq:bgk}, $\tau_{\sigma}$ is the relaxation time, determining the kinematic viscosity $\nu_{\sigma}=(2\tau_{\sigma}-1)/6$.
-The dynamic viscosity is defined as \cite{chibarro}
+The dynamic viscosity is defined as (Chibbaro, 2008)

 The total density of the whole fluid is of course $\rho=\sum_{\sigma}\rho_{\sigma}$.
 Collisions between the liquid phase and the solid boundaries are treated according to the common bounce-back rule, implementing the no-slip condition for rough surfaces.
-Cohesive forces in the liquid phase are evaluated by means of the formula \cite{martys}
+Cohesive forces in the liquid phase are evaluated by means of the formula (Martys and Chen, 1996)

 $\bar{\sigma}$ being the other fluid component with respect to $\sigma$.
 The parameter $G_{\mathrm{c}}$ determines the interaction strength.
-Adhesive forces between the liquid and solid phases are computed using the formula \cite{martys}
+Adhesive forces between the liquid and solid phases are computed using the formula (Martys and Chen, 1996)

 The interaction strength is adjusted via the parameter $G_{\mathrm{ads},\sigma}$.
 The function $s$ takes on the value $1$ if the velocity mode $\bm{e}_{i}$ points to a solid node, otherwise it vanishes.